 Images of wildfires in western Canada prompted artist Phyllis Gordon to begin researching fires and creating artwork of burning forests, working on wood supports and making woodcut prints to depict the beauty and danger of fire.
 Then she was inspired to take a journey.

-David Blackwood has been telling stories about Newfoundland in the form of epic visual narratives for 30 years.
+David Blackwood (1941 -2022) told stories about Newfoundland in the form of epic visual narratives for 30 years.
 He is widely regarded as Canada’s most accomplished printmaker.

 Renowned Canadian artist John Hartman is an expert in drypoint, a rare printmaking technique that originated in 15th Century Germany.